DSpotDevelopers/declex/README.md

 ## Configuration

-* Place the following lines in your project build.graddle, in the repositories section of all projects.
+* Place the following lines in your project build.gradle, in the repositories section of all projects.

 ```gradle
     maven {